 In the interests of full disclosure, Cover cannot condone the sending of explicit photos over the internet.
 The risk is always great, and the burden falls on the sender.
 However, we also understand that this is going to happen in the 21st Century.

-If you are prepared to accept the risks inherent in sharing such images, the least you should do is protect yourself.
+If you are prepared to accept the risks inherent in sharing intimate images, the least you should do is protect yourself.
 Here are six pieces of advice, devised by people that understand such concerns, that will provide as much security as possible.

 First thing’s first – ask yourself a simple question.
-How well do you know, and therefore trust, the person that you are sending these images to?
+How well do you know, and therefore trust, the person that you are sending these intimate images to?

-It’s one thing to share intimate pictures with a long-term partner.
+It’s one thing to share intimate images with a long-term partner.
 It’s quite another to send them to somebody you have been chatting to on Tinder or Grindr for 10 minutes and things have escalated.
 Remember how quickly jokes and memes circulate and go viral.
 Anybody using an app can forward a message with a simple tap of the button.

 Even if these images are not widely circulated, they can be permanently stored on the recipient’s phone handset or computer hard drive.
 Unless you are certain that the images will not be used maliciously, keep them to yourself.
 The cyber lock and key of encrypted software, such as Cover, offers additional safety.